High School Graduation Requirements

 Special Notice: In addition to Dover-Sherborn’s graduation requirements, all students MUST pass all MCAS Graduation/Competency Determination Requirements for their specific graduation year as outlined on page 11 of the Program of Studies.
 Students who fail any of these exams will be given opportunities to re-take the test during their junior and senior years and are strongly encouraged to enroll in MCAS remediation programs.

-Course Waiver: The headmaster has the authority to waive or delay the completion of graduation course requirements when scheduling difficulties arise.
-Regardless of any action approved by the headmaster, the designated number of credits by Year of Graduation must still be met to graduate.
+Course Waiver: The principal has the authority to waive or delay the completion of graduation course requirements when scheduling difficulties arise.
+Regardless of any action approved by the principal, the designated number of credits by Year of Graduation must still be met to graduate.